Gigi v.2 Reloaded

 Ok it doesn’t have the power of the MAN (80HP less), but I’ll manage it 😉.

 The big lessons learned here were:

-When outsourcing for parts and jobs, leave no stones unturned.
+When outsourcing for parts and jobs, leave no stones upturned.
 Ask as many questions as possible and always be aware of every single details.
 Get everything in writing regardless of what people will say to you.
 Don’t presume that you are all on the same page and be very clear of your expectations.
-Be prepare to make some people uncomfortable, especially when is time to pay agreed quotes… 😠
+Be prepared to make some people uncomfortable, especially when is time to pay agreed quotes… 😠

 The other lesson off course was that, some jobs are more expensive than others.
 In the coach industry, for example, replacing an engine cost much less than removing rust and replace the exterior skin!